drizm-team/python-commons/README.md

-# Python Commons
+# Drizm Python Commons
 [![PyPI version](https://badge.fury.io/py/drizm-commons.svg)](https://badge.fury.io/py/drizm-commons)

-This package includes shared code used by the Drizm organizations development team.
+This package contains shared code used by the Drizm organizations development team.

-It is not intended for public usage but you may still download, redistribute or modify it to your liking.
+It is not intended for public usage, but you may still download, redistribute or modify it to your liking.

+## Requirements

+Python 3.8 supported.

-## Usage
+## Installation

 Basic Install (utils only):
+``pip install drizm-commons``

+Install SQLAlchemy features:
+``pip install drizm-commons[sqla]``
+Install Google-Cloud utils:
->pip install drizm-commons
+``pip install drizm-commons[google]``

-Full install (SQLAlchemy features available):
+Install everything:
->pip install drizm-commons[sqla]
+``pip install drizm-commons[sqla,google]``

-Import like so:
+Import as:
 *import drizm_commons*

-## Documentation
+## Features

+- GCP Utilities
+- Testing Utilities
+- Extras for working with Terraform
+- Basic Introspector for various
+SQLAlchemy classes

-### Google Cloud Tools
+## Google Cloud Tools

+**import drizm_commons.google**

+### force_obtain_id_token()

+Can be used to obtain an OIDC-Token for authenticating against GoogleCloud services.

 ````python
 from drizm_commons.google import force_obtain_id_token